lmjh/freelance_work_profile_website/README.md

 12. [Inkscape](https://inkscape.org/) - Used to draw vector portrait for homepage.
 13. [W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check code for errors.
 14. [freeformatter.com](https://www.freeformatter.com/) - [HTML formatter](https://www.freeformatter.com/html-formatter.html) and [CSS formatter](https://www.freeformatter.com/css-beautifier.html) used to beautify code.
+15. [responsivemockups.com](https://responsivemockups.com/) - Used to generate the mockups of the landing page embedded at the top of this readme.

 ***

 ## Testing

-Please see [TESTING.md](TESTING.md) for full details of tests performed and bugs fixed.
+Please see [TESTING.md](TESTING.md) for more details of tests performed and bugs fixed.

 ***